Education

 Weighted vs. Unweighted GPA

 Weighted GPA gives extra points for advanced courses like AP, IB, or Honors classes.
 These courses typically use a 5.0 scale instead of 4.0, rewarding students for taking more challenging coursework.
+For step-by-step instructions on calculating these complex grades, see our weighted grades calculation guide.

 Calculating Weighted GPA